gerkenv/notes/js/browser/push-notification.md

   - For users, push notifications are a way to receive timely, relevant, and precise information.
   - For you (a website owner), push notifications are a way to increase user engagement.

-## How do push notifications work?
+## How to implement push notifications?
 - https://web.dev/push-notifications-overview/#how

 1. Adding client logic to ask the user for permission to send push notifications,